-The small free software utility dead pixel fixer can also be used to fix dead pixels by causing them to become unstuck.
-The utility works by cycling through each of the RGB colors on the screen, causing pixels stuck on a single color to become unstuck.
+The small free software utility dead pixel fixer can also fix dead pixels by causing them to become unstuck.
+The utility works by cycling through each RGB colors on the screen, causing pixels stuck on a single color to become unstuck.

 - Download the utility.
 The file is a single .exe file named DeadPixelFixer.exe.

-- Once download, run the utility.
+- Once downloaded, run the utility.
 Use the Minutes scroll bar and move it to five minutes.

-- Click the small, medium or large button to determine the size of the window that will be flashing through the RGB colors.
+- Click the small, medium, or large button to determine the window size that will be flashing through the RGB (red, green, and blue) colors.
 If you only have one dead pixel, select small.

 - Once the utility is running, move it to the location of the dead pixel.